xcart/xcart-docs/_pages/kb_en/general_setup/backup-restore/backup.md

 ZipArchive class may fail when working with large backup files, but it is the only option available on Windows servers, unfortunately.
 {% endnote %}

 A predefined backup method is Linux Shell commands.
-If you change it, don't forget to **Submit** the changes.
+If you change it, do not forget to **Submit** the changes.

 To make a full store backup using the Backup Master addon go to the **System tool** -> **Backup** section and click a **'Create backup'** button.